 And finally, these are ready to send to the local vendors to showcase and sell to the end consumers.

 Lac jewelry is colourful and intricate.
-The designs constantly change in line with new trends and styles.
-It extends to all the wearables like – necklaces, bracelets, rings, earrings, etc. But the most common incarnation of lac jewelry stays as bangles, which are very popular in Rajasthan and Bihar.
+The designs constantly change in line with new trends and styles –as is the case with all fashion jewelry like – necklaces, bracelets, rings, earrings, etc. But the most common incarnation of lac jewelry stays as bangles, which are very popular in Rajasthan and Bihar.

 Special thanks to our partner artist Manisha Singh of Studio Albeli for inputs on the process of making lac jewlery.